 - Throttle Actuator Potentiometers

-A potentiometer is also called a potentiometer or angular displacement sensor and is often used in automotive technology as a position sensor for, for example, the accelerator pedal, the throttle valve or for the tank level.
-The runner (sliding contact) moves over the carbon track by means of an adjustable part, where a resistance change is obtained and the position can be determined.
+A potentiometer is also called a potentiometer or angular displacement sensor and is often used in automotive engineering as a position sensor for, for example, the accelerator pedal, the throttle valve or for the tank level.
+The runner (sliding contact) moves over the carbon track by means of an adjustable part, where a resistance change is obtained by which the position can be determined.
 The three images below show an actual potentiometer, the parts in a potentiometer and the symbol of a potentiometer.